lsbFlying/resy/README.md

 ```

 #### view for hook mode I
-Simply wrap the hook component, the internal useStore is still used normally.
+simply wrap the hook component, the internal useStore is still used normally.
-Because useStore is normally used inside the hook component,
+because useStore is normally used inside the hook component,
 so you don't need to fill in store in the return function of view.
 ```tsx
 function HookCom() {